HarirFahem/SNAKE/README.md

     }
 ```

-Then we connect these directions with the mouvement of the Snake in the class PartSnake :
+Then we connect these directions with the mouvement of the Snake , also we let our snake cross the edge of the board :
 ```Cpp
 void SnakePart::move() {
     static int first;